- Apr 14, 2020

 However, let’s not get ahead of ourselves.
 MongoDB is an open-source, NoSQL, nonrelational DBMS.
 All this means that it’s a non-tabular database tasked with storing and managing substantial amounts of data.
 It uses BSON – which is similar to JSON – to store data in Documents.

 Compared to relational MySQL, NoSQL can be particularly beneficial for data-intensive mobile apps.
 This is because it doesn’t rely on tables and rows like relational databases do.
 Instead, it’s object-focused, in the form of Collections and Documents.

 Due to this, MongoDB can be highly valuable.
 For instance, if you need to handle big data, it’s a solid option since it offers extensive scalability and versatility.

-4 Helpful Benefits of Using MongoDB
+4 Helpful Benefits of MongoDB

-Of course, you may not yet be sold on the benefits of MongoDB.
+Why use MongoDB?
+You may not yet be sold on the benefits of MongoDB.
 Let’s dive in and look closer at just why it could be the DBMS solution you need.

-1. MongoDB Provides Easy Installation
+MongoDB Advantage #1.
+Easy Installation

 With A2 Hosting, you can use one-click installation for MongoDB through Webuzo.
 This is a free software installer that is compatible with many Operating System (OS) templates.
 After all, very little is worse than a complicated installation process standing between you and your new software.

 Once you have purchased your package, simply wait for the email notification that Webuzo is ready.
 Then, you can log in and complete your MongoDB install with just one click.
 You’ll have some of the best and most secure features ready at your fingertips.